David-DevOps-Adventure/frontend-adventure/README.md

 **Note:** The deployment with GitHub Actions relies on a deployment token stored as a repository secret.

+## Image Sources

+The images used in this application are sourced from [LinkedIn](https://www.linkedin.com) and [unDraw](https://undraw.co/).

+## Icon Credits

+The icons used in this application are from the [react-icons](https://react-icons.github.io/react-icons/) library.

 ## Future Enhancements

-- Purchase a domain name for the production site and integrate it.
+- Incorporate azure functions for the contact me feature.
 - Explore containerization options, such as Docker, and deploy the application to Azure App Service.

-## Running the Application Locally
+## Running the Front End Locally

 To run the application locally, follow these steps: